-Biden, Putin to meet in person June 16 in Geneva
+Biden, Putin to meet in person June 16 in Geneva, White House confirms

 Biden in March angered Putin by agreeing that he is 'a killer'

-President Biden and Russian President Vladimir Putin are expected to meet in Geneva next month, a source familiar with the arrangements said, maintaining that the meeting will serve as a tool to manage what will continue to be a deeply challenging relationship between the U.S. and Russia.
+President Biden and Russian President Vladimir Putin are expected to meet in Geneva next month, the White House announced Tuesday, maintaining that the meeting will serve as a tool to manage what will continue to be a deeply challenging relationship between the U.S. and Russia.

 The meeting is expected to take place on June 16, when Biden and Putin are slated to discuss issues like Iran and North Korea’s nuclear capabilities, Syria, the Arctic, strategic stability, arms control, climate change, COVID-19 and more.